8sun/yii2-integration-phpBB3.1/README.md

 Synchronization
 ===============

-To synchronize need to do the relation between the users of the site and forum.
+Synchronization is necessary for a relation between the users of the site and the forum.

-Add to User model next row:
+Add to User model the following row:
 ---------------------------

 ```